Learning through Play Together: Supporting the development of habits of mind

 Dear Families and Friends,

-Once more, the enrollment process taking place at our preschool and at public and private elementary schools at this time of year seems to be the subject of significant attention, consideration, anticipation—and even concern.
+Once more, the admissions process taking place at our preschool and at public and private elementary schools at this time of year seems to be the subject of significant attention, consideration, anticipation—and even concern.
 For families whose children are eligible to start kindergarten in the fall, the question may be, “Is my child really ready for kindergarten?”
 For other families whose children have been impacted by the change in the age requirement for public kindergarten, the question might be, “What is the best placement for my child in the coming transitional year before kindergarten?”
-Parents of children who are headed for kindergarten in the fall of 2013 may also be wondering about how best to support their children in preparing for the kindergarten experience.”Which class at PPS will be the best fit for my child in terms of laying a foundation for the primary grades?”
+Parents of children who are headed for kindergarten in the fall of 2016 may also be wondering about how best to support their children in preparing for the kindergarten experience.”Which class at PPS will be the best fit for my child in terms of laying a foundation for the primary grades?”

 To answer all of these questions, we first have to establish a general definition of kindergarten readiness—and this is not an easy task as parents and teachers learn more about the increasing emphasis on specific literacy/math knowledge and skills required in kindergarten classrooms.
 While many preschool educators focus on social-emotional development and the encouragement of children’s natural curiosity as preparation for the early elementary grades, many kindergarten teachers are concerned with children’s ability to write their name and recite numbers, letters and sounds of the alphabet at the time they enter kindergarten.

 At Palisades Preschool, we have made the choice to support child-initiated learning through play as a channel for preparing children socially, emotionally and intellectually for their first years of elementary school—and to promote their development as life-long learners.